bmpsst511/Hapt-Companion-Doll/README.md

 Conclusion
 ---
+In summary, this paper has performed the HaptDoll that can provide the user with interacting and controlling virtual objects with sensors.
+This system approaches the unique capability of delivering the human arm movement and haptic sensations with wireless transmission, as efficacy of this approach, a user study had been conducted to evaluate basic human perception of this type of haptic actuation in terms of leveling three different kinds of doll emotions and tail movements.
+Finally, we developed a VR application for the user to experience the intuitive manipulation with the HaptDoll.
-Finally, we developed a VR application for users to experience an intuitive and immersive VR experience.
-We believe that this intuitive companion doll also inspired other related application services.
-However, to complete the limitations points of this research need to include a more detailed analysis of the psychophysiology of the user study to discover more intuitive behaviors so that the user can be deeply immersed in the virtual environment.
-By using more motion generator components alongside DC motors and gears, the tail swing can be made more vivid.
+We believe that this haptic companion doll should initiate a process of development and application.
+At the same time, distinct limitations point to directions for research and development.
+The final version of this paper will include psychophysical analysis of user studies to discover more intuitive behavior to immerse user into virtual environment.
+Tail rotation can be designed more vivid through more movement generator component with DC motor and gears.
 <div align=center>
     <img src="https://i.imgur.com/iOd3BEx.png" width="200"/>
     <img src="https://i.imgur.com/TQigV8m.png" width="210"/>